Top.Mail.Ru

 Honorary titles of the Russian Federation and the Republic of Sakha (Yakutia) are awarded to 30 teachers, 7 people have the degree of Doctor of Sciences and the academic title of professor, 32 teachers are candidates of sciences and associate professors.

-• Department of Folk Art Culture,
+• Department of folk-art culture

-• Department of Art History,
+• Department of art

-• Department of Musical Art,
+• Department of music art

-• Department of Theater Arts,
+• Department of theatre arts

-• Department of Painting and Graphics,
+• Department of painting and graphics

-• Department of Library and Information Activities and Humanities,
+• Department of library studies and humanities

-• Department of Computer Science.
+• Department of information technologies

 The training takes place in equipped classrooms for lectures, seminars and individual classes, there are choreographic halls, workshops for painting, graphics, design, artistic bone processing, specialized classes in vocal, instrumental performance, theory and history of music, rehearsal rooms for an educational theater and orchestra of folk instruments, a library, and a music library.